-8.1 Community Pharmacy Experiential Learning.
+8.1 Community Pharmacy Experiential Learning including Specialist EL in Community Pharmacy.

-Students entering Y4 this academic year 2021/22 will spend a week in each semester in the final two years of the MPharm undertaking EL.
+Students will spend a week in each semester in the final two years of the MPharm undertaking EL.
 They will complete a week in hospital, community, primary care and specialist sites.
-In any given week of EL a quarter of the class will be in each sector and students will rotate through all sectors over the two years
+In any given week of EL a quarter of the module will be in each sector and students will rotate through all sectors over the two years